-Berry Law Firm has successfully defended clients facing criminal charges for a variety of complex white-collar crimes.
+Berry Law has successfully defended clients facing criminal charges for a variety of complex white-collar crimes.
 We are noted for our case preparation and trial advocacy skills.
 Since 1965, we have represented hundreds of clients in Nebraska and in more than 20 states.
 Our law firm has the experience, advocacy skills, and technical resources needed to handle the most complex white-collar crime cases.

 If you are the target of a grand jury investigation, or if you have been called before a grand jury for an alleged white-collar crime, you may be in the most important legal battle of your career You should obtain legal representation from a Lincoln RICO violations lawyer as soon as possible.